 Small and Medium Enterprises (SMEs) play a major role in most economies, particularly in developing countries.
-Formal SMEs contribute up to 45 percent of total employment and up to 33 percent of national income (GDP) in emerging economies.
+Formal SMEs contribute up to 60% of total employment and up to 40% of national income (GDP) in emerging economies.
 These numbers are significantly higher when informal SMEs are included.
-According to estimates, 600 million jobs will be needed in the next 15 years to absorb the growing global workforce, mainly in Asia and Sub-Saharan Africa.
-In emerging markets, most formal jobs are with SMEs, which also create 4 out of 5 new positions.
-However, access to finance is a key constraint to SME growth; without it, many SMEs languish and stagnate.
+According to our estimates, 600 million jobs will be needed in the next 15 years to absorb the growing global workforce, mainly in Asia and Sub-Saharan Africa.
+In emerging markets, most formal jobs are gnerated by SMEs, which also create 4 out of 5 new positions.
+However, access to finance is a key constraint to SME growth.
+Without access to capital, many SMEs languish and stagnate.

-SMEs are less likely to be able to secure bank loans than large firms; instead, they rely on internal or “personal” funds to launch and initially run their enterprises.
-Fifty percent of formal SMEs don’t have access to formal credit.
+SMEs are less likely to be able to obstain bank loans than large firms; instead, they rely on internal funds, or cash from friends and family, to launch and initially run their enterprises.
+About half of formal SMEs don’t have access to formal credit.
 The financing gap is even larger when micro and informal enterprises are taken into account.
-Overall, approximately 70 percent of all MSMEs in emerging markets lack access to credit.
-While the gap varies considerably between regions, it’s particularly wide in Africa and Asia.
+Overall, approximately 70% of all micro, small and medium-sized enterprises (MSMEs) in emerging markets lack access to credit.
+While the gap varies considerably region to region, it’s particularly wide in Africa and Asia.
 The current credit gap for formal SMEs is estimated to be US$1.2 trillion; the total credit gap for both formal and informal SMEs is as high as US$2.6 trillion.